 Paon Bali Cooking Class places as much emphasis on traditional Balinese kitchen life and skills as it does on village life and exotic ingredients.

-We’ve never met anyone who went to this Paon Bali cooking class who had the wrong time of things.
-It’s just a vast amount of fun.
+We’ve never met anyone who went to this Paon Bali cooking class who had a bad time of things, it’s just a huge amount of fun.

-Take fresh produce, exotic herbs, and a smattering of culinary skills and combine them into something incredible in Paon Bali’s kitchen.
+Take fresh produce, exotic herbs, and a smattering of culinary skills and put them together into something incredible in Paon Bali’s kitchen.

 Where Is It?
 Jalan Raya Laplapan, Petulu, Ubud, Petulu, Kecamatan Ubud, Bali, 80552, Indonesia